amirsina-mandegari/gitlab-mcp-server/README.md

 ## Security Considerations

-- Never commit your `.env` file or expose your access token
+- Never commit your `.env` or `gitlab-mcp.env` files or expose your access token
+- Add `gitlab-mcp.env` and `.env` to your `.gitignore` file
 - Use environment variables for sensitive configuration
 - Regularly rotate your GitLab access tokens
 - Consider using project-specific access tokens with minimal required permissions
+- When using project-specific configurations, each project can have its own token with restricted permissions

 ## License